He falsely accused me of sleeping with his wife: Brymo calls out 2baba

 - Brymo's statement is coming just after 2baba and Annie's reconciliation after she called him out on social media

-September was a month of call out and drags on social media and it looks like October is also shaping up to be a drama filled month.
+September was a month of call out and drags on social media and it looks like October is also shaping up to be a drama-filled one.

-Popular Nigerian singer, Brymo has taken to social social to call out legendary singer and colleague, 2baba.
+Popular Nigerian singer, Brymo has taken to social meda to call out legendary singer and colleague, 2baba.

 The singer penned a lengthy note on social media where he revealed that 2baba falsely accused him of sleeping with his wife, Annie and also orchestrated a physical attack against him.